vibhashekarns13/Marketing-Analysis-in-Banking-Domain/README.md

 Output variable (desired target):

-16	y	has the customer subscribed a term deposit? (binary: 'yes', 'no') Download the Sample Dataset.
+16.	y	has the customer subscribed a term deposit? (binary: 'yes', 'no') Download the Sample Dataset.

-Analysis tasks to be done-:
+Analysis tasks to be done:

-The data size is huge and the marketing team has asked you to perform the below analysis-
+The data size is huge and the marketing team has asked you to perform the below analysis:

 1. Load data and create a Spark data frame.
 2. Give marketing success rate (No. of people subscribed / total no. of entries) and marketing failure rate.